konskons11/ViRAE/README.md

 ### Run examples

-In order to better comprehend the use and output of the ViRAE standalone application, we highly recommend inputting the -t flag only the first time you run it so as to deploy ViRAE on a small test dataset, which also verifies the installation of all prerequisites and downloads them automatically if needed.
+In order to better comprehend the use and output of the ViRAE standalone application, we highly recommend inputting the `-t` flag only the first time you run it so as to deploy ViRAE on a small test dataset, which also verifies the installation of all prerequisites and downloads them automatically if needed.

 ViRAE test mode run example:
 ```sh
 ./ViRAE.sh -t
 ```

 For non-test run, the VIRAE standalone application may be fully or partially deployed upon execution depending on the available user input files.
-In the case of VIRAE full deployment, the directories of NGS reads (FASTQ format) and appropriate reference file (FASTA format) must be provided as arguments after the -1 and -r flags (in case of SINGLE-END reads) or after the -1, -2 and -r flags (in case of PAIRED-END reads) respectively, in order to be able to perform all necessary alignments.
-The user also has the ability to adjust the mapping sensitivity of the incorporated BWA software by passing the desired level of alignment stringency as an integer number after the -l flag (default value 30 | <30 loose, >30 stringent).
+In the case of VIRAE full deployment, the directories of NGS reads (FASTQ format) and appropriate reference file (FASTA format) must be provided as arguments after the `-1` and `-r` flags (in case of SINGLE-END reads) or after the `-1`, `-2` and `-r` flags (in case of PAIRED-END reads) respectively, in order to be able to perform all necessary alignments.
+The user also has the ability to adjust the mapping sensitivity of the incorporated BWA software by passing the desired level of alignment stringency and mapping quality cutoff as integer numbers after the `-l` and `-q` flags respectively.

 Full ViRAE deployment run examples:
 ```sh